-The Company and the selling security holders have agreed to indemnify each other and each other's controlling persons, as applicable, against certain liabilities under the Securities Act in connection with this registration statement.
+The Company and the selling security holder have agreed to indemnify each other and each other's controlling persons, as applicable, against certain liabilities under the Securities Act of 1933, as amended, in connection with this registration statement.

 Item 16.
 Exhibits